excitoon-favorites/apk-manager/README.md

-# apk-manager
+# apk-manager for Windows
-decompile, recompile, sign, and install apk files
+decompile, recompile, sign, and install apk files on Windows PCs.

 This Project is incomplete.
 More features are coming and more bugs will be fixed.